mramsden/Observable/README.md

 ## License

 This library is released under the terms of the ISC License.
-For more details see the [LICENSE](LICENSE) file.
+For more details see the [LICENSE.md](LICENSE.md) file.